This selection of websites and books has been useful in my research.

 Marhoffer, Lauirie, 2015, Sex and the Weimar Republic.
 German Homosexual Emancipation and the Rise of the Nazis (University of Toronto Press, Toronto, Buffalo, London).
 A well-researched book that covers the history of sexual attitudes in Germany.
 During the liberal Weimar Republic era, legislators in 1929 considered decriminalising homosexuality.
 The Nazis came to power in early 1933 and began the systematic and incremental deprivation of rights, including those of gay people.

 Metaxas, 2009, Eric, Bonhoeffer.
 Pastor, Martyr, Prophet, Spy.
 (Thomas Nelson, Nashville).
 An inspiring, insightful and enlightening biography of Dietrich Bonhoeffer, the courageous opponent of the Nazis.
 This 190k-word book is a detailed chronological account.
 There’s a lot more than a well-written biography.
-Metaxas covers well the assassination attempts on Hitler and the Protestant churches’ response to the Nazis.
+Metaxas covers the assassination attempts on Hitler and the Protestant churches’ response to the Nazis.
 Recommended for anyone interested in the Weimar and Nazi era.

 McDonough, Frank, 2015, The Gestapo.
 The Myth and Reality of Hitler’s Secret Police (Hodder and Stroughton, London).
 An interesting insight that will surprise; the organisation was not nearly as ubiquitous as you might have thought.
-Many of the agents were recent law graduates that caused friction with the older, less educated police.
+Many agents were recent law graduates that caused friction with the older, less educated police.

 Shirer, William, L, 1998, The Rise and Fall of the Third Reich (Arrow, London).
 First published in 1961.
 Shirer was an American journalist based in Germany from 1934 to 1940.
 They say news reporting is the first draft of history.
 Shirer wrote many first drafts: he saw the Nazi party’s 1934 Nuremberg, Hitler’s announcement of the German march into the Rhineland in 1936, the German takeover of Austria in 1938, the invasion of Poland in September 1939 and he was with the German armies as they conquered France in 1940.
 The Propaganda Ministry publicly condemned his reporting of the 1936 Berlin Olympics for exposing anti-Semitism.
 His journalistic style is effortless to read, but historians have criticised his lack of academic rigour.
 Gay activist Peter Tatchell has criticised omission of the Nazi’s persecution of gay people.

 Taylor, AJP, 1961, The Origins of the Second World War (Penguin, London).
 The eminent historian has written extensively on the subject.
-This is book is an authoritative account and an excellent place to learn about why the Third Reich happened.
+This book is an authoritative account and an excellent place to learn about why the Third Reich happened.

 Von Oven, Wilfred, 2010, Hitler’s Storm Troopers: A History of the SA.
 The Memoirs of Wilfred van von Oven (Frontline Books, London).
 The author is a Nazi apologist who knew Göbbels, so there’s nothing here that reflects badly on the storm troopers.
 But it is a useful primary resource especially for the storm troopers’ activities in Berlin which were more violent than other parts of the country.